North Dakota teen survives nearly 100-foot fall at North Rim of Grand Canyon

 GRAND CANYON NATIONAL PARK, Ariz.
 (AP) — A 13-year-old North Dakota boy has survived a fall of nearly 100 feet at the North Rim of the Grand Canyon during a family trip.

-Authorities said it took emergency crews two hours to rescue Wyatt Kauffman after he slipped on a cliff Tuesday, Aug.
-8, and plunged nearly 100 feet at the Bright Angel Point trail.
+Authorities said it took emergency crews two hours to rescue Wyatt Kauffman after he slipped on a cliff Tuesday and plunged the nearly 100 feet (30 meters) at the Bright Angel Point trail.

-The teenager was airlifted to a Las Vegas hospital for treatment of nine broken vertebrae plus a ruptured spleen, a collapsed lung, a concussion, a broken hand and a dislocated finger.
+The teenager was airlifted to a Las Vegas hospital for treatment of nine broken vertebrae plus a ruptured spleen, a collapsed lung, a concussion and a broken hand and dislocated finger.

 Rescue crews had to repel down the cliff and get the injured boy out of the canyon in a basket.